-NOTE: V790 and E4115 are MOISTURE SENSITIVE products and require completely dry substrate to adhere to.
+NOTE: PAINTNFORGET and E4115 are MOISTURE SENSITIVE products and require completely dry substrate to adhere to.
 It also requires dew free (8 hours / 20 C) period to cure so the process is not affected.
 E2100 primer can be applied over slightly damp surfaces.
-V 790 and E4115 require dry surfaces.
+PAINTNFORGET and E4115 require dry surfaces.
 Make sure they are.

-Generally surface preparation can be undertaken in colder, wetter, or hotter weather than when actually painting.
-Just be aware of the weather conditions as to how they will affect your desire to work in them!!
+Surface preparation can be done when weather is hotter or cooler than for application, so you are prepared in good time.

-- ✓ The best time to apply is when the ambient temperature is between 15 28 C, warm and sunny, with light winds. - ✓ DO NOT apply if surface temperature is below 10 C or going to fall below this within 4 - 6 hours.
-(At below 10 C surface temperature, the curing hibernates, till it reaches above 10 C. again). - ✓ Consider a cover and gas or electric (inside) heaters to warm up if need be. - ✓ Best not to apply when ambient temperature is over 30 C, as it will significantly shorten the working life and too hot for you to work effectively, and the solvent might evaporate too fast for consistent thickness.
+✓ The best time to apply is when the ambient temperature is between 15 - 28 C, warm and sunny, with light winds.

+✓ DO NOT apply if surface temperature is below 10 C or going to fall below this within 4 - 6hours.
+(At below 10 C surface temperature, the curing hibernates, till it reaches above 10 C. again).

+✓ Consider a cover and gas or electric (inside) heaters to warm up if need be.

+✓ Best not to apply when ambient temperature is over 30 C, as it will significantly shorten the working life and too hot for you to work effectively, and the solvent might evaporate too fast for consistent thickness. ✓ If rain is expected within 12 - 18 hours of completing the application, DON'T start.
+(A waterproof cover excepted)

-- ✓ If rain is expected within 12 18 hours of completing the application, DON'T start.
-(A waterproof cover excepted) - ✓ Apply in early mid morning in summer and when the dew has dried out in winter, and finish before or soon after lunch time.
-In winter, best paint the last 2 colour coats in the mornings, giving enough time for the product to be on its' way to cure, before the dew arrives.
+✓ Apply in early - mid morning in summer and when the dew has dried out.
+In winter make sure you finish before midday and giving enough time for the product to be on its' way to cure before the dew arrives.
 Protect from dew, if possible.

-A well-fixed tarpaulin / marquee can help mitigate some bad, wet, cold or hot weather and
+A well-fixed tarpaulin / marquee can help mitigate some bad, wet, cold, or hot weather and